tudorsuiu/social-network/README.md

 - concise

 If project has been improved after submission, here is a good place to specify it.

-<h2>Installation</h2>

-1. Download this project as zip and extract it
-2. Import it in Android Studio
-3. Sync Gradle and run on your device/emulator

 Or use <a href="https://github.com/cesarferreira/dryrun" target="_blank">`dryrun`</a> by <a href="https://github.com/cesarferreira" target="_blank">@CesarFerreira</a>